Dior Vargas

 Dior Vargas is an American Latina feminist mental health activist and the instigator of a project focused on creating a community to eradicate the stigma of mental illness for people of color.
 She is based in her native New York City.
-She is currently the outreach coordinator for Project Urok, as well as serving as a crisis counselor for Crisis Text Line and a facilitator for the Young Adult Support Group at NAMI-NYC Metro.

 Background and education

 Dior Vargas was born in New York City.
 She graduated from Smith College in 2009 with a Bachelor of Arts in Women and Gender Studies.
 She went on to earn a Master's degree in Publishing from Pace University in 2011.
 Her thesis was on the publishing industry's changing landscape from print to digital and its impact on The Feminist Press.
+She went to New York University to earn her Master's in Public Health and graduated in 2019.

 Activist work

 Dior Vargas began her career as an activist while studying at Smith College, while interning for STEPS to End Family Violence, a holistic program of services for victims of gender-based violence.
 She was an editorial intern at The Feminist Press - an educational nonprofit organization founded to advance women's rights and amplify feminist perspectives.
 She worked as a marketing intern for Gloria Feldt, former CEO and president of Planned Parenthood.
-She is a CrisisTextLine crisis counselor and a facilitator for the Young Adult Support Group at NAMI-NYC Metro.
-She currently serves as Outreach Coordinator at "Project UROK", which is "a nonprofit organization that aims to destigmatize mental illness, create community and reduce teen suicide through online content."
+She was a CrisisTextLine crisis counselor and a facilitator for the Young Adult Support Group at NAMI-NYC Metro.